 How to invest in the Bitcoin BTCC ETF

-To buy shares in the BTCC ETF, you'll first need to sign up to a broker with access to the Toronto Stock Exchange.
+To access the world's first physically backed ETF, BTCC, you'll first need to sign up to a broker with access to the Toronto Stock Exchange.

 The "world's first" physical Bitcoin exchange-traded fund (ETF), the Purpose Bitcoin ETF (TSX:BTCC), has officially launched on Canada's Toronto Stock Exchange (TSX).
 This means you can now buy units in the ETF through a global stock broker or online share trading platform.

 One online broker that offers $0 brokerage trades on Canadian securities is CMC Markets.
-Other brokers include Saxo Capital Markets, CommSec, Phillip Capital and Interactive Brokers.
+Other brokers include Saxo Invested, CommSec, Phillip Capital and Interactive Brokers.
 You can check out how other brokers compare in the comparison table below.

 How to buy the BTCC ETF

 - Compare online brokers.
 To invest in ETFs listed in Canada, you'll need to sign up to an ETF broker platform with access to Canadian stock exchanges.
 Our table below can help you choose.